LaB-CH3/rechaff/README.md

 ## 2. Install Rechaff
-First, install and import ReChaff and pass in your Supabase client instance:
+Install Rechaff via npm:

 ```bash
 npm install rechaff
 ```

+Then import and initialize it by passing your Supabase client instance:

 ```js
 import { createAuthComponents } from 'rechaff';